Amsterdam-Internships/Point_Cloud_Multi-Scale_Object-Based_Augmentation/README.md

   python3 main.py --mode 'train' --model "RandLANet" --in_folder 'dataset_input/train_npz/0/'
    ```
   The following command line arguments are available training:
-  - `--model` can be 'RandLANet','SCFNet' or 'RandLANet_CGA', currently.
+  - `--model` can be 'RandLANet','SCFNet' or 'CGANet', currently.
   - `--in_folder` is the folder with prepared train files.
   - `--resume` is an optional argument that allows to continue training a model that has already been trained for 1 or more epochs.
   - `--resume_path` is an optional argument that specifies the folder containing the model to continue training if `--resume` is passed as argument.
 If `--resume_path` is not passed, it will continue training on the last trained model.